abinit/abinit/doc/tutorial/eph4zpr.md

 ## Calculation of the ZPR for XXX

-In this tutorial, we prefer to focus on the usage of the EPH code hence we will be using pre-computed DDB and POT1 files obtained with a xxx $\qq$-mesh to bypass the DFPT computation We also provide a DEN.nc file that can be used to start the NSCF calculations required to generate the WKF file.
+In this tutorial, we prefer to focus on the usage of the EPH code hence we will be using pre-computed DDB and DFPT POT files obtained with a xxx $\qq$-mesh to bypass the DFPT computation.
+We also provide a DEN.nc file that can be used to start the NSCF calculations required to generate the WKF file.